Entanglement swapping in high dimensions with only linear optics: Introduction

 Despite significant progress, the experimental demonstration of HD entanglement swapping remains elusive.
 This is partly due to the lack of BSM approaches that can be tailored to the specific challenges of time-bin, spatial mode, or frequency encoding.
-To address this, we introduce a setup for designing BSM up to six dimensions using linear optical quantum computing and ancillary photons.
-Our schematic is conceptually similar to the probabilistic entangling operations introduced in \cite{PhysRevA.64.062311}, but extended here to HD entanglement swapping.
-Moreover, the scheme is applicable across any DOFs and technological platforms.
-To showcase this, we further discuss a concrete experimental setup for realizing entanglement swapping with hyper-entangled states in time-bin \cite{Halder2007,PhysRevA.95.032306,Sun:17,Samara_2021} and polarization DOFs \cite{PhysRevA.77.022312,Tsujimoto2018,PhysRevLett.123.160502}.
+To address this, we introduce a BSM setup for qudit states based on linear optical quantum computing and ancillary photons in both odd and even dimensions.
+To keep the approach general, the theoretical scheme is formulated in terms of generic internal modes, without fixing a specific physical encoding.
+Compared with Ref. \cite{Bharos2025efficienthigh}, our scheme requires fewer BS operations, which offers a decisive advantage when HOM visibility is limited.
+In addition to the targeted high-dimensional swapped states, the scheme also produces two-dimensional entangled states, which may be useful in settings where both lower- and higher-dimensional entangled resources are relevant.
+Finally, we discuss a concrete experimental setup for realizing entanglement swapping with hyper-entangled states in time-bin \cite{Halder2007,PhysRevA.95.032306,Sun:17,Samara_2021} and polarization DOFs \cite{PhysRevA.77.022312,Tsujimoto2018,PhysRevLett.123.160502}.
+This setup directly addresses the primary limitation of approaches utilizing ancillary photons, namely the complex preparation of the ancilla state.

 This manuscript is organized into three main Sections.
-Section \ref{sec2A} outlines the general implementation of four- and six-dimensional BSM.
+Section \ref{sec2A} outlines the general implementation of a three- to six-dimensional BSM.
 Following this, Section \ref{sec2B} proposes a specific implementation of four-dimensional BSM, leveraging hyper-entanglement across time-bin and polarization DOFs.
 Finally, Section \ref{conc} provides the conclusion.